rharper2/Juqst/README.md

 # Juqst: JUlia Quantum Simulator Toolbox

+This is an old archive - almost all of the functionality (and a lot more besides) has been re-implemented as a Julia module which can be found at [https://github.com/rharper2/Juqst.jl](https://github.com/rharper2/Juqst.jl).

 ## Beginning of a quantum simulator toolbox, primarily written in the Julia Language

 ### Done: